 In response to Powers' question, Mr. Fretham stated that the proposed villas would not be taller than 35 feet.
-Powers likes the design and access to Spring Lane and Excelsion Blvd.
+Powers likes the design and access to Spring Lane and Excelsior Blvd.

 Banks confirmed with Mr. Fretham that the affordable units would be located in the condominium building and would be identical to the rest of the units.
-Mr. Fretham stated that a building with 100 units would be able to provide more affordable units.
+A building with 100 units would be able to provide more affordable units.